 No two businesses are alike, but some are less alike than others.
 The more ways your company stands out from its competitors, the more likely your business is to attract customers.
-These distinguishing qualities are related to core competencies, and when you properly identify and act upon these features, your business can thrive.
+These distinguishing qualities are related to core competencies, and when you correctly identify and act upon these features, your business can thrive.

 To explain further, let’s look at an example of a leader in each of these core competencies.

 While these examples name massive companies, even small businesses can identify core competencies.
-We'll get into that in a bit, but first, it might help to understand your own personal core competencies.

 Here are some examples of common personal core competencies: